bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 Can you apply the templates to your topics?

 1. Geographic Variation
+What is the best states to retire in financially?

 2. Trend related to the news
+Top robo advisors.

 3. Who does that?

 4. Answering a question people care about
+How many retirees run out of money?

 5. Valuable to businesses

 6. What's the most popular?
+Do people prefer financial advisor over robo advisors?

 7. Cost/Money rankings
+What has the greater return, mutual funds, ETF, or Index funds?

 ## Misconceptions

 What misconceptions do people have about your topic?
+Saving 10-15% of your income is not enough if you start later in life.

 ## Examples